dgarage/NBXplorer/docs/API.md

 NBXplorer supports liquid, the API is the same as all the other coins, except for the following:

 * All references to `value` which normally contains an integer of the amount of the altcoin will instead output a JSON Object of type `AssetMoney`.
+* If NBXplorer is unable to unblind a value, then the value will be `null`.
 * [When listing the transaction of a derivation scheme](#transactions), the `balanceChange` elements is instead a `JSON array of AssetMoney`.
 * [Get Balance](#balance) returns values as `JSON array of AssetMoney`.
 * [Get a new unused address](#unused) returns a confidential address.
 (See note below)